mUmarSaga/Breadboard-Video-Card/README.md

 ## 🔮 Upcoming Upgrade — Animated GIF Support

 The current build displays a two frame GIF using a 555 timer to swithc between lower and upper half of 28c256.
-Sadly could not record it before my monitroe broke due to other reason.
 I am planning to use 29c040 flash ROM to store upto 32 frames or produce better quality image
 Simple.
 Elegant.
 Pure hardware.

 ---